OpenShiftInAction/autoinstaller/README.md

 * deploy_openshift - Defaults to `true`.
 If you set it to `false`, it will configure your systems, but not actually deploy OpenShift.
 * apps_domain: Wilcard domain to use for your application domain.
 Defaults to `apps.192.168.122.101.nip.io`.
 * openshift_type: Which deployment to create.
 Defaults to `origin`.
+* ssh_key - SSH key to use to perform the OpenShift deployment.
+It will be added to the root user's identity.
+* ssh_key_pub - the public SSH key that corresponds to ssh_key.
+This will hopefully be improved down the road.

 ## Inventory